ENAJ to host second symposium in Brussels on 26 March

 Two panel discussions will follow.

-Panel 1: Reporting on agriculture inside the Brussels bubble will bring together freelance journalist Natasha Foote and Alice Bergoënd of Euractiv to discuss the day-to-day realities of sourcing information, navigating institutional processes and balancing speed, accuracy and responsibility under deadline pressure.
+Panel 1: Reporting on agriculture inside the Brussels bubble will bring together freelance journalist Natasha Foote, Alice Bergoënd of Euractiv, and Simon Klatt of Agra Europe to discuss the day-to-day realities of sourcing information, navigating institutional processes and balancing speed, accuracy and responsibility under deadline pressure.
+The panel will be moderated by freelance agricultural journalist Melanie Epp.

-Panel 2: Leaks, misinformation and trust in agricultural communication will feature Benoit Cassart, MEP and member of the Intergroup on Sustainable Livestock, Jean-Baptiste Boucher of Copa-Cogeca, Diego Canga Fano of DG AGRI, and a Brussels-based media editor (TBC).
+Panel 2: Leaks, misinformation and trust in agricultural communication will feature Benoit Cassart, MEP and member of the Intergroup on Sustainable Livestock, Jean-Baptiste Boucher of Copa-Cogeca, Diego Canga Fano of DG AGRI, and Philippa Nuttal, editor of Sustainable Views.
 The discussion will explore communication strategies in a polarised environment, the impact of leaks and unofficial disclosures, and how institutions, interest groups and media organisations share responsibility when misleading or incomplete narratives gain traction.
+The panel will be moderated by freelance agricultural journalist Melanie Epp.

 The symposium will conclude with a presentation by Claire Mc Cormack of University College Dublin, who will share key findings from her PhD research on long-term trends in agricultural media coverage and their implications for public understanding and journalistic standards.